john-craig/john-craig.github.io/tutorials/offsite_backups.md

 **Encryption**
 For encryption we will use `gnupg`.
 Our first step will be to generate a key pair to use for the encryption.

 To do this we will use the command `gpg --full-gen-key`.
-After issuing this command, you will be short a series of prompts.
+After issuing this command, you will be given a series of prompts.
 These should be left as the default values, unless you know what you are doing.

 When asked to provide a "Real name" for the user ID of the key, specify a suitable title, such as `offline-backup`.
 The "Email address" and "Comment" prompts may be filled in as you chose.